ITV Schools: ITV Schools on Channel Four and S4C

-After 30 years on ITV, the service moved to Channel 4 and S4C from 14 September 1987, allowing ITV to concentrate on building a fully commercial daytime schedule.
-On Friday 12 June and Thursday 25 June the service had been broadcast on Channel 4 as a form of trial, whilst ITV broadcast ITN's coverage of the 1987 election and the state opening of Parliament.
-On these occasions, after midday any regional variation programming was transmitted nationally.
+After 30 years on ITV, the service moved to Channel 4 and S4C from 14 September 1987, allowing ITV to concentrate on building a fully commercial daytime schedule, although on Friday 12 June and Thursday 25 June the service had been broadcast on Channel 4 as a form of trial, whilst ITV broadcast ITN's coverage of the 1987 election and the state opening of Parliament.
+On these occasions, any regional variation programming was transmitted nationally after midday.

 In the run up to the move to Channel 4 and S4C, trailers were shown after schools programmes (and, in some regions, during regular programming) to promote the move, as well while also acknowledging and commemorating the 30th anniversary of the service.
 Also a programme presented by Anna Ford looking back at 30 years of ITV schools output was transmitted in May 1987 but was repeated on 13 September 1987.

 Just two pieces of interval music were used after September 1987: The Journey for a 3D holding device, and Just a Minute which backed a redesigned clock.
 The music never changed on a termly basis during this era.

-The two pieces of music used on Channel 4, the Journey and Just A Minute, were both written in 1986 by "James Aldenham", which was a pseudonym for Brian Bennett, former drummer with The Shadows, and who has, for many years, written TV themes, such as the BBC golf theme tune.
+The two pieces of music used on Channel 4, The Journey and Just A Minute, were both written in 1986 by "James Aldenham", which was a pseudonym for Brian Bennett, former drummer with The Shadows, and who has, for many years, written TV themes, such as the BBC golf theme tune.
 Just a Minute also featured as background music on Coronation Street on 22 March 1998.

 The transmission times were the same, 09:30 to 12:00.
 At 09:28, the four ITV logos glided onto stage, followed by the first minute of The Journey, before gliding off stage.
 The 3D countdown clock spun onto screen at this point.
-For all other programmes the holding device would be faded up, and the music faded in at where it had reached.
+For all other programmes the holding device would be faded up, and The Journey faded in on a backtimed basis so that it would end one minute before the next programme began.
 Once the tune had reached the end, the ITV logos glided off stage, and were replaced by the clock.
 Presentation was handled by Channel 4 in London with announcements for support material pre-recorded and voiced mainly by Central announcer Ted May in Birmingham (a role initially filled by Paul Veysey, another Central announcer).